6. Trail of Freedom

 Abeliona - Petra - Neda Springs - Kakaletri - Eira

-The trail connects the beautiful village of Ampelionas with ancient Eira, where in the 6th century BC. the Messinians fought for their freedom against the Lacedaemonians.
+The trail connects the beautiful village of Abelionas with ancient Eira, where in the 6th century BC. the Messinians fought for their freedom against the Lacedaemonians.
 For the modern hiker, of course, freedom is to be able to enjoy every step of the way, without thinking about the past or the future.
 To be able to make this meditative journey in time.
 It is freedom to walk and not to think.

-The route starts from Ampeliona and goes down a nice cobbled path to Tritseli fountain.
+The route starts from Abeliona and goes down a nice cobbled path to Tritseli fountain.
 It goes uphill, under deep mixed forest, to the neck in the Saraniva region, and then down the path to the Petric spring of Variko.
 The spot is ideal for a short stop under the shade of perennial plane trees.
 Then the route goes to Petra village (formerly called Delga).

 From there, the route continues, offering two options: crossing the village or going straight to the Neda fountains, through old trails.